vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

-## What is JavaScript?
-The JavaScript is most popular scripting languages and it developed by Netscape and used to develop the client side web applications.

 ## Is JavaScript Case Sensitive?
-Yes!
-JavaScript is a case sensitive because a function “str” is not equal to “Str”.
+Yes! because a function “str” is not equal to “Str”.

 ## What Is the Type of JavaScript?
 There are different of Type as given below.